-- the FBO handles the co-products in accordance with the FSS guidance having due regard to hygienic processing, separation, storage and temperature requirements - that the edible co-products are consigned to appropriate premises - that adequate separation from ABP's is maintained, such as cattle hides intended for the production of gelatine for human consumption are stored and despatched with adequate separation from all other hides - that a control system is in place for hides from bovines that require BSE testing, pending a negative test result
+FSS Responsibilities FBO Responsibilities Ensure that FBO handles the co- products in accordance with the FSS guidance having due regard to hygienic processing, separation, storage and temperature requirements FBO should identify handle, process, store and despatch edible co-products in accordance with the guidance contained in the meat industry guide Verify that edible co-products are consigned to appropriate premises Co-products should be stored and despatched to appropriate destinations separate from animal by-products, in accordance with the guidance.
+Ensure adequate separation from ABP's is maintained, such as cattle hides intended for the production of gelatine for human consumption are stored and despatched with adequate separation from all other hides Ensure a control system is in place for hides from bovines that require BSE testing, pending a negative test result Co-products should be despatched with the correct documentation, containing the information outlined in the specimen documents in the co-products guidance.

-12. Annexes
+13. Annexes

-Annex 1 Post-mortem inspection requirements summary

-Annex 2 Sample: Aujeszky's disease - National Serum Survey submission form

-Annex 3 Sample: APHA1 data collection form

-Annex 4 Void

-Annex 5 Contamination data recording sheet

-Annex 6 Trichinella sampling kit order request form

-Annex 7 Model document: Health certificate for the trade of unskinned large wild game

-Annex 8 Topspeed sample dispatch process

-Annex 9 VIP Establishment specific protocols

-Annex 10 FBO meeting minutes

-Annex 11 Missing Heath Mark reporting template
+Annex 1 Post-mortem inspection requirements summary Annex 2 Sample: APHA1 data collection form Annex 3 Contamination data recording sheet Annex 4 Trichinella sampling kit order request form Annex 5 Topspeed sample dispatch process Annex 6 VIP Establishment specific protocols Annex 7 Missing Heath Mark reporting template Annex 8 Delegation of Health Mark Risk Assessment